home-assistant/home-assistant.io/source/_integrations/hassio.markdown

 ### Action hassio.addon_update

 Update add-on.
-This service should be used with caution since add-on updates can contain backward-incompatible changes.
+This action should be used with caution since add-on updates can contain backward-incompatible changes.
 It is highly recommended that you review release notes/change logs before updating an add-on.

 | Data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |